Ghosts-Of-War/.github/profile/README.md

 **Stay Connected**

-Follow us on social media (insert social media links here) to stay updated on upcoming events, workshops, and resources.
+Follow us on social media to stay updated on upcoming events, workshops, and resources.

 **Mediocrity?
 We Don't Know Her**